Georg von Frundsberg: Career

 After the French campaign in 1522 ended and Frundsberg resigned from the leadership of the Landsknechts, he returned to lead the march of 6,000 men on upper Italy.
 A difficult alpine crossing through deep snow led to the Battle of Bicocca near Milan in April.
 Swiss nationals on foot fought alongside Frundsberg, who led and fought from the front.
 The emperor's victory at Bicocca allowed the return of the previous rulers of the oligarchic Republic of Genoa and the Duchy of Milan and brought the greater part of Lombardy under the influence of Charles V.

 In 1525, after a brief stop in Mindelheim as the "Highest Field Captain" of the entire German Nation (with a force consisting of 12,000 men and twenty-nine flag bearers), Frundsberg moved again towards upper Italy to relieve Pavia and to save the Empire's Duchy of Milan.
 Despite an additional 6,000 men, of whom some were Spanish, in battle against an enemy that was strongest, Frundsberg won his most famous victory at Pavia, with the capture of the French king.

 Only one year later, when the war in Italy was renewed in 1526, Frundsberg received a call for help from the Emperor's Army in Lombardy, to help decide the war.
 Albeit an insufficient amount, he obtained 36,000 German Thaler to organize the new army.
 During his occupation of Mindelheim, Frundsberg borrowed money and sold off his silver table settings and his wife's jewelry, in order to acquire the remaining funds to raise the army.
 In less than three weeks, Frundsberg organized over 12,000 men and crossed the Alps during the middle of November.
 He joined the Constable de Bourbon near Piacenza and marched towards Rome.
 However, order and discipline broke down near Modena on 13 March 1527, when no decisive battle developed after months of campaigning in Italy.
 Payment for the mercenaries remained overdue and, in the end, even Frundsberg was unable to rally the Landsknechts and restore order.
 The matter shook the old commander to such an extent that he suffered a stroke.
 Unable to regain his physical strength, Frundsberg was moved to Germany after a long struggle in Italian hospitals.
 Tormented by great anxiety over the situation with his mercenaries or "beloved sons", the loss of his personal estate and death of one of his sons, Frundsberg died in his castle in Mindelheim.

-Though there is no evidence that he ever left the Catholic Church, and in spite of his constant loyalty to the Catholic Emperor, Frundsberg was quite receptive to the message of Martin Luther and according to some stories, before the campaign of 1527, he motivated his troops (mainly Lutherans) by promising to hang the pope with a golden rope.
+Though there is no evidence that he ever left the Catholic Church, and in spite of his constant loyalty to the Catholic Emperor, Frundsberg was quite receptive to the message of Martin Luther and according to some stories, before the campaign of 1527, he gathered soldiers willing to pillage and hang a pope.